Biden in Mississippi, Sanders in Michigan before primaries - KVIA

 He called Biden “the comeback kid.”

-Biden had struggled in the early voting states of Iowa, New Hampshire and Nevada but won decisively in South Carolina on Feb.
+Biden had struggled in the early voting states of Iowa, New Hampshire and Nevada, where Sanders emerged as the front-runner, but on Feb.
 29, boosted by African American voters.
 He also had a strong showing on Super Tuesday in states with large numbers of black voters.

 “If I am the comeback kid, which I ain’t there yet, but if I’m the comeback kid, there’s only one reason I’ve come back — the African American community all around the country,” Biden said to applause by the congregation.